FREQUENTLY ASKED QUESTIONS

 Where should I print my photos?

-You can print your photos directly through your photo gallery which uses a professional photo lab.
-If you choose to print on your own, Mpix.com is hands down the best consumer photo lab and happens to be owned by a professional lab.
-I will upload your photos to their website to save you the hassle.
-Please do not print at kiosks and labs like Walgreens, Walmart, Shutterfly, etc. as the results will not be professional.
-It’s literally only pennies more per print to use Mpix.
+You can print your photos directly through your photo gallery, which partners with a professional photo lab.
+If you prefer to print on your own, Mpix.com is hands down the best consumer photo lab—and it’s owned by a professional lab.
+I will upload your photos to their site for you to save you the hassle.

 Do you have any other tips that might be helpful to prepare for our family photo session?